AlabamaASRL/asset_asrl/doc/examples/zermelolink.rst

 the back state of the previous phase and the front state of the next phase must satisfy that the state variables indicated in brackets (0, 1, and 2 which are x position, y position, and time) must be equal.
 This ensures continuity between the phases and that our trajectory will be continuous.
 Aftwards we use the :code:`ocp.solve_optimize()` call to evaluate the problem.
 Then we package our phases into a singular trajectory to make plotting easier.

-The final problem looks quite different from the single phase Zermelo problem, as now we move from point to point, all the while satisfying our optimization objectives and constraints for each phase.
+The final problem looks quite different from the single phase Zermelo problem, as we now move from point to point, all the while satisfying our optimization objectives and constraints for each phase.
-We defined the initial points such that the boat manuevers back to the initial state at the end time.
+We defined the initial points such that the boat maneuvers back to the initial state at the end time.
 However, any number of points could be added, provided that a feasible solution exists.

 As for plots, first we have the comparison of the different wind models and how they affect the movement of the boat.
 We will take the same approach as last time and leave the technical analysis to you.